ayoayco/blog/_posts/2018-01-09-hello-world.md

 This is not a place to ask coding questions.
 We got [Stack Overflow](https://stackoverflow.com) for that already.
 Instead, here, we just share secrets that make our work and life easier as developers.
 Let's talk about more of this later. ;)

-Contributing is simple, hit us up with an email: [FullHackerBlog@gmail.com](mailto:fullhackerblog@gmail.com) or head over to our [Github](https://github.com/fullhacker).
+Contributing is simple, hit us up with an email: [FullHackerBlog@gmail.com](mailto:fullhackerblog@gmail.com) or head to our place over at [Github](https://github.com/fullhacker).